 The Franklin Grove is one of the first points of interest you discover when along the Avenue of the Giants from South to North.
-Located less than a mile north of Philipsville the half-mile trail takes you through a forest of giant redwood trees.
+Located less than a mile north of Philipsville, the half-mile trail takes you through a forest of giant redwood trees.

 Big Trees Day Use Area

-Big Trees Day Use Area is perhaps the most popular destination in Humboldt Redwoods State Park and is home to the “Giant Tree” and the Tall Tree,” Giant Tree is the world’s biggest coast redwood Tall tree also know at the Rockefeller tree measures 360 feet tall.
+Big Trees Day Use Area is perhaps the most popular destination in Humboldt Redwoods State Park and is home to the “Giant Tree” and the Tall Tree,” Giant Tree is the world’s biggest coast Tall redwood tree also know at the Rockefeller tree measures 360 feet tall.
 Giant Tree can be seen from the parking lot and is located south side of the creek via an easy hiking trail.

 Humboldt Redwoods State Park features three campgrounds.
 Burlington Campground 50 campsites, Hidden Springs Campground 150 campsites, and Albee Creek Campground with 40 campsites.
 Most campsites have a table, fire ring, and storage locker to keep the bears out and your food in.
-Reservations are recommended during the summer season.
+Reservations recommended during the summer season.

 Avenue of the Giants and Humboldt Redwood State Park can be found 220 miles north of San Francisco.
-Plan on spending at least one night, if not more exploring this scenic area of Northern California.
+Plan on spending at least one night, if not more, exploring this scenic area of Northern California.